Microgreens are all the rage lately. They are similar to sprouts, but require soil and sunlight (or a grow light) to grow.

 - Scatter seeds over the surface of the soil evenly.
 You will spread more seeds than you would if just planting the seeds to grow to full size, since they will only get 1-2 inches tall and you want to harvest as many as possible from each tray.
 TIP: Soaking the seeds overnight will speed sprouting time, but make it more difficult to scatter them.

-- Cover the seeds with a think layer of soil and spray the surface with clean, filtered water.
+- Cover the seeds with a thin layer of soil and spray the surface with clean, filtered water.
 I use an upcycled glass vinegar bottle with a misting spray top.

 - Mist the seeds a couple of times a day to keep the soil evenly moist while waiting for the seeds to germinate.